Quantum Kernels and Support Vector Machines

 return

-However, sole visualization map does not allow to track all fraudulent transactions.
+However, the sole visualization map does not allow tracking of all fraudulent transactions.

 This demonstrates the challenge of high-quality fraud detection.

-For the sake of quick demonstration we subselcetd a very small percentage of the data.
-Better logic for sub selecting the training and testing datasets will effect quality of results.
+For the sake of a quick demonstration, take only a very small percentage of the data.
+Applying better logic for subselecting the training and testing datasets affects the quality of the results:

 proj = TSNE(random_state=RS).fit_transform(selected_training_data)